Origins of the American Civil War: Compromise of 1850

 The victory of the United States over Mexico resulted in the addition of large new territories conquered from Mexico.
-Controversy over whether the territories would be slave or free raised the risk of a war between slave and free states and over Northern support for the Wilmot Proviso, which would have banned slavery in the conquered territories, increased sectional tensions.
+Controversy over whether the territories would be slave or free raised the risk of a war between slave and free states, and Northern support for the Wilmot Proviso, which would have banned slavery in the conquered territories, increased sectional tensions.
 The controversy was temporarily resolved by the Compromise of 1850, which allowed the territories of Utah and New Mexico to decide for or against slavery, but also allowed the admission of California as a free state, reduced the size of the slave state of Texas by adjusting the boundary, and ended the slave trade but not slavery itself in the District of Columbia.
 In return, the South got a stronger fugitive slave law than the version mentioned in the US Constitution.
 The Fugitive Slave Law would reignite controversy over slavery.